greenboxal/doggohub/doc/user/account/two_factor_authentication.md

 recovery codes were generated.
 If you saved those codes somewhere safe, you may use one to sign in.

-First, enter your username/email and password on the GitLab sign in page.
+First, enter your username/email and password on the DoggoHub sign in page.
 When prompted for a two-factor code, enter one of the recovery codes you saved previously.